openharmony/docs/en/application-dev/reference/apis/js-apis-mediaquery.md

 ## MediaQueryListener

 Implements the media query listener, including the first query result when the listener is applied for.
+The specified media query condition, for example, **'(width <= 600vp)'**, is compared system information.
+If related information is not initialized during the first query, **matches** returns **false**.

 **System capability**: SystemCapability.ArkUI.ArkUI.Full